python/cpython/Doc/library/ctypes.rst

 **Important note for callback functions:**

-Make sure you keep references to CFUNCTYPE objects as long as they are used from C code. ``ctypes`` doesn't, and if you don't, they may be garbage collected, crashing your program when a callback is made.
+Make sure you keep references to CFUNCTYPE objects as long as they are used from C code. :mod:`ctypes` doesn't, and if you don't, they may be garbage collected, crashing your program when a callback is made.